-Raleigh Blasdell is a Criminologist who has been teaching at the collegiate level since 2008; in that time she has taught over 80 sections of 22 different courses.
-Dr. Blasdell joined NCC’s Sociology & Anthropology faculty in 2019, and currently teaches courses on research methods, criminal justice, and criminology.
-She also serves as the Faculty Mentor for the Women’s Bowling team.
+Raleigh Blasdell is a Criminologist who has been teaching at the collegiate level since 2008; in that time she has taught nearly 100 sections of 22 different courses.
+Dr. Blasdell joined NCC’s Sociology & Anthropology faculty in 2019, and currently teaches courses on criminology, criminal justice, and research methods.
+She also serves as the Faculty Advisor for the Criminal Justice Club and the Faculty Mentor for the Women’s Bowling team.

 Dr. Blasdell earned her Ph.D. in Criminology from The University of South Florida.
 She received her Bachelor of Arts and Master of Science degrees in Criminal Justice from Illinois State University, and is a graduate of the Tokiwa International Victimology Institute's (Tokiwa, Japan) Asian Postgraduate Course on Victimology and Victim Assistance.
 Prior to academia, she worked as a victim advocate (working with women and children who had been abused) and as a terrorism intelligence analyst.

 Dr. Blasdell enjoys working with her students (who affectionately call her “Prof. B.”) to maintain an active research agenda that studies marginalized populations, victims of crime, and restorative justice.
-She has presented original research at over two dozen academic conferences across the United States and abroad.
+She has presented original research both independently and with students at over two dozen academic conferences across the United States and abroad.

 Her interests include reading, cooking, volunteering, horseback riding, and spending time with her partner, Christopher, and their two dogs.

 Blasdell, R. (2016).
 The intersection of race, gender, and class in routine activities.
 Race, Gender, and Class Journal, 22(3-4).